YordanGeorgiev/qto/doc/md/installations_doc.md

 ### 8.1.
 The postgres admin user password is wrong
-This error is probably a bug during the deployment - the most probable root cause for it is execution of the steps in wrong order - basically the db security is passed from OS root to postgres user to qto admin to qto app, thus to fix it issue the following command, which will basically re-provision your postgres.
+This error might be a bug during the deployment  - basically the db security is passed from OS root to postgres user to qto admin to qto app, thus to fix it issue the following command, which will basically re-provision your postgres.
-You would need to restart the web server after executing this command.
+You would need to also restart the web server after executing this command.

      ./src/bash/qto/qto.sh -a provision-db-admin -a run-qto-db-ddl -a load-db-data-from-s3